jan-rybizki/Chempy/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Chempy - Flexible one-zone open-box chemical evolution modeling
+Chempy
 ===============================================================

-This package is a elemental abundance fitting tool for stellar abundances.
+This package is a flexible elemental abundance fitting tool for stellar abundances.
-It takes literature yield, integrates them over the IMF for simple stellar (SSP) populations and uses successive SSPs to integrate the chemical evolution of a single zone ISM over time.
+It takes nucleosynthetic yield tables from literature, integrates them over the IMF for simple stellar (SSP) populations and uses successive SSPs to integrate the chemical evolution of an open-box one-zone inter stellar medium (ISM) over time.

 Package main content
 ~~~~~~~~~~~~~~~~~~~~